 It’s best to clean the rim first.
 If your tires are dirty, your rims are dirty as well.
 And since the white of the tire will border the rim, any dirt on there is bound to get on the bicycle tire if you don’t remove it.

-And while your at it, it’s always a wise move clean the sides of the rim if you have rim brakes.
+And while you’re at it, it’s always a wise move to clean the sides of the rim if you have rim brakes.
 This will improve their performance.

 You will need to use several wipes or towels, or else you simply reapply the grease taken off.